FredDelaPascua/artifactory-terraform-module-registry/POC/README.md

 Here we already have the configuration files.
 What I did in httpd.conf:

-Enable mod_proxy, mod_deflate, mod_proxy_html, mod_proxy_connect, mod_proxy_http, mod_proxy_balancer, mod_lbmethod_byrequests
+* Enable mod_proxy, mod_deflate, mod_proxy_html, mod_proxy_connect, mod_proxy_http, mod_proxy_balancer, mod_lbmethod_byrequests
-Include conf/extra/artifactory.conf
+* Include conf/extra/artifactory.conf
-Include conf/extra/httpd-vhosts.conf
+* Include conf/extra/httpd-vhosts.conf

-For httpd-vhosts.conf you need to add the redirect routes and copy the rewrite block inside <Virtualhost>.
+For httpd-vhosts.conf you need to add the redirect routes and copy the rewrite block inside Virtualhost block.
 The redirect routes are pointing to the artifactory's container IP, you can get that with `docker inspect artifactory`.

 Also there is a `terraform.json` file that will bbe copied to the root in apache, inside a `.well-known/` directory.